Our top pick for

 We're not expecting Proofpoint to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Proofpoint's is 1.283.
-This would suggest that Proofpoint's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Proofpoint's is 1.1638.
+This would suggest that Proofpoint's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Proofpoint, Inc. operates as a security-as-a-service provider that enables large and mid-sized organizations to defend, protect, archive, and govern their sensitive data worldwide.
 It offers protection against advanced and targeted threats, including malicious attachments, polymorphic threats, zero-day exploits, user-transparent ?drive-by' downloads, malicious web links, hybrid threats, malware free attacks, and other penetration tactics.
 The company also provides integrated email security, cloud security, advanced threat, information protection and archiving, and digital risk protection product services.
 In addition, it offers solutions that enable secure business-to-business and business-to-consumer communications; email encryption services that encrypt sensitive emails and deliver them to PC or mobile device; file-transfer solutions for end-users to share various forms of documents and other content; security optimized cloud architecture solutions; and extensible security-as-a-service platform.
 The company serves aerospace and defense, education, financial services, government, healthcare, manufacturing, and retail sectors.
 Proofpoint, Inc. was founded in 2002 and is headquartered in Sunnyvale, California.